skramm/spaghetti/docs/spaghetti_manual.md

 ```
 Done for configuration.
 Now, to run this you need to call ```start()```.
-(In this simple example, you could avoid this as there are no timeouts involved, but its recommended to do so as it also performs some configuration checks.)

-Here the events will be triggered by the keyboard, so lets do this:
+Here the events will be triggered by the keyboard, so our event loop will just be this:
 ```C++
 fsm.start();
 do